 Good Shepherd provides a Christ-Centered quality Christian education for preschool through grade eight.
-The facility on Belt Line Road includes 17 classrooms, media/library, science room, Foreign Language room, and a music/band room on 13 acres.
+The facility on Belt Line Road includes 17 classrooms, a media/library, a science room, a Foreign Language room, and a music/band room on 13 acres.
 Our Early Childhood Center has a wide variety of preschool programs.
 The facility consists of 2 3’s classrooms, 2 4’s classrooms, 2 Kindergarten classrooms, 1 Activity room, and 1 Extended Care room.

 1984 ……… August 27 – Good Shepherd Lutheran School was established.
 Many months and countless hours of study, prayer, and consideration were dedicated to such an important undertaking by the members of Good Shepherd Lutheran Church.
 Parent committees along with the leadership.
 The goal then, as is now: to provide quality Christian education.
 It was found that many in the church and community were searching for this type of education.

 The school started with 4 permanent classrooms and 2 portables and served children in K-8 with an enrollment of 134.
 Mr. William Cochran served as principal.